pi314/iroiro/doc/iroiro.colors.md

 ## `names`

-A list of named colors, that are pre-defined by warawara and could be accessed with `warawara.<name>`.
+A list of named colors, that are pre-defined by iroiro and could be accessed with `iroiro.<name>`.

 The list was taken from
 [W3C CSS Color Module Level 3, 4.3.
 Extended color keywords](https://www.w3.org/TR/css-color-3/#svg-color),